harp-tech/harp-tech.github.io/articles/logging-harp-messages.md

 ![LogAllMessages](~/workflows/log-all-messages.bonsai)
 :::

-Since the logging takes place on top of any `Harp Message` stream, the writers can also be used to: log multiple devices in parallel, log filtered streams (e.g. after applying [`FilterMessage`](xref:Bonsai.Harp.FilterMessage)) or even save host-generated commands (e.g. after a [`CreateMessage`](xref:Bonsai.Harp.CreateMessage)).
+Since the logging takes place on top of any `Harp Message` stream, the writers can also be used to: log multiple devices in parallel, log filtered streams (e.g. after applying [`FilterRegister`](xref:Bonsai.Harp.FilterRegister)) or even save host-generated commands (e.g. after a [`CreateMessage`](xref:Bonsai.Harp.CreateMessage)).

 ---